OkeyAmy/axioschat-gaia/README.md

 AxiosChat employs a sophisticated dual-model AI architecture:

-1. **Conversational LLM (OpenAI)**: Manages the primary user interaction, understands intent, and determines if a Web3-specific action is required.
+1. **Conversational LLM (GAIA Network AI(qwen72b)**: Manages the primary user interaction, understands intent, and determines if a Web3-specific action is required.
 2. **Specialized Web3 AI Model (Flock)**: If a Web3 action is needed, this model interprets the request to identify the precise blockchain function and its parameters.

 This system intelligently differentiates between: